danklotz/openNotes/micro-reviews.md

 - [Hitman's Wife's Bodyguard](https://www.imdb.com/title/tt8385148/?ref_=nv_sr_srsg_0).
 Basically an over-the-top sequel to "The Hitman's Bodyguard": Little continuity, more crazy jokes and less interesting plot.
 Good if you like this kind of movie.
 - [The Hobbit 1 to 3](https://www.imdb.com/title/tt0903624/?ref_=tt_sims_tt_i_6).
 A cynical copy of the LOD formula without the heart and the story.
 I did like universe beforehand, but by the time the third Hobbit movie came I had no love for the franchise anymore.
 Sad.
 - ⭐️ [Horace and Pete](https://www.imdb.com/title/tt5425186/?ref_=nv_sr_srsg_0).
 This one was much more than I expected.
 Must watch.
 - [House](https://www.imdb.com/title/tt0412142/?ref_=nm_knf_t_1).
 I think I would not watch this series anymore and it definitely has to many seasons.
 That said, back in the days I loved this take on the Sherlock Homes formula- Therefore, I still have a warm place for it in my heart.
+- [House Of Ninjas (series)](https://www.imdb.com/title/tt22012992/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_house%2520of%2520ninj).
+Combining a family sitcom with edgy, over the top ninja action sounded like a fun premise to me.
+However, the whole series is super frustrating, because it is superficial and inconsequent in an annoying way.

 - **I**
 - [I am Legend](https://www.imdb.com/title/tt0480249/?ref_=nm_knf_t_1).
 This movie was better than I expected: Not great, but good mind candy.